CSI Forensic Science Events for Secondary Schools

 Foundation Diploma, Diploma and Extended Diploma: Unit 4 Forensic Investigation Procedures in Practice and Unit 10 Forensic Fire Investigation.

 For the Forensic Evidence Collectiona and Analysis and Forensic Procedures in Practice units we provide full-day events based around the investigation of an aggravated burglary at the school or college.
 All the respects of a professional crime scene examination; forensic practical including blood patterns, fingerprints, physical fit evidence, document examination, paper chromatography, footwear marks, DNA, digital evidence, hair, paint and a weapon; and a role-play courtroom trial.
 There are named suspects in the investigation and the practical suggests which of them was responsible.
-We also provide a large student workbook, the completion of which provides a strong basis for the preparation of assignments.
+At every event, the school receives a free copy of the book ‘Crime Scene Investigation – Evidence Collection and Analysis’, written by Simon Shawcross of Sci-High.
+It provides a detailed and accessible introduction to crime scene work and evidence analysis.
+We also provide a Student Workbook which provides a structured programme of work for Level 2 and Level 3 projects.

 Forensic Fire Investigation.
 A full or half-day event covering fire science; investigation techniques at the scene; diagnostic scene features; information recording; accelerants analysis; real-world case studies; and student exercises.